List of World Rally Championship event winners

-As of the 2023 Rally Mexico, there have been 80 different World Rally Championship event winners.
-The first rally winner was Jean-Claude Andruet at the 1973 Rally Monte Carlo, and the most recent driver to score their first win was Kalle Rovanperä at the 2021 Rally Estonia.
+As of the 2025 Rally Estonia, there have been 81 different World Rally Championship event winners.
+The first rally winner was Jean-Claude Andruet at the 1973 Rally Monte Carlo, and the most recent driver to score their first win was Oliver Solberg at the 2025 Rally Estonia.

 By driver

-All figures correct as of the 2023 Rally Mexico.
-In total of 631 WRC events.
+All figures correct as of the 2025 Rally Chile.
+In total of 660 WRC events.

 By driver's nationality

-All figures correct as of the 2023 Rally Mexico.
+All figures correct as of the 2025 Rally Chile.

 Milestone races winners

 Most wins per season

-All figures correct as of the 2023 Rally Mexico.
-In total of 631 WRC events.
+All figures correct as of the end of the 2024 season.